8ta4/pun/DONTREADME.md

 Nope.
 The precomputed IPA data is stored in the separate `pun-data` Git repository alongside the recognizability scores for consistency.

 > Does `pun` treat diphthongs as single or double units in IPA representations when calculating Levenshtein distance?
+(Planned)

 `pun` treats diphthongs as single units.
 This makes the Levenshtein distance easier to understand since all vowels get treated equally.

 > Does `pun` treat affricates as single or double units in IPA representations when calculating Levenshtein distance?
+(Planned)

 `pun` treats affricates as single units.
 This makes the Levenshtein distance easier to wrap your head around because every consonant is treated equally.

 > What is the Levenshtein distance normalized by in `pun`?
+(Planned)

 The Levenshtein distance is normalized by the length of the IPA representation of the word being swapped out in the phrase, where the length is counted by treating each diphthong and affricate as just one unit.